OpenDSA/OpenDSA-LTI/README.md

 ## Windows
 This guide assumes you are using Docker Desktop for Windows using the WSL2 integration, however it should work using Docker Toolbox as well.

+If your version of Windows is Pro, Enterprise, or Education, you can use [this](https://docs.docker.com/docker-for-windows/install/) link.

+If your version of Windows is Home, you can use [this](https://docs.docker.com/docker-for-windows/install-windows-home/) link.

+Once you have installed Docker, you should next install Git.
+On Windows, a good choice is “Git for Windows” at https://git-scm.com/download/win.
+Use the third option for the path environment: “Use Git and optional Unix tools from the Windows Command Prompt”.
+Choose “checkout as-is, commit Unix-style line endings”, and then use “MinTTY”.

 If you are using Powershell or Git Bash will most likely have to run a dos2unix converter (included in Git Bash as dos2unix.exe) on scripts/start.sh and docker-entrypoint.sh prior to running `docker-compose up`